gurumail10/gurumail10/README.md

 ![](https://komarev.com/ghpvc/?username=gurumail10&label=PROFILE+VIEWS)

 Data Scientist and thought leader with 4+ years of industry experience in spearheading and leading mission critical projects in Applied Science and Machine Learning.
-Experienced in building and deploying Machine Learning, Reinforcement Learning and Optimization projects in production at scale.
-Proven track record of developing early careers talent in data science as a tech lead, mentoring project collaborators and other data scientists through promotions.
 <!--
 **gurumail10/gurumail10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.